NumEconCopenhagen/projects-2019-chh-jmk/modelproject/README.md

 In this project we start by construction a framework for sovling consumer problems and social optima.
 Later we solve the maximaztion problem of a firm.

-Both problems can be interacted with, such that the reader can choose with problems to consider.
+Both problems can be interacted with, such that the reader can choose which problems to consider.